Search Our Website

 Fraud risk, presented by Ponzi schemes or other fraudulent activities at investees or financial institutions including lenders and asset managers, is not new to investors.
 Yet the mechanism by which an investor can protect themselves from such fraud risk is still not fully understood even at the highest levels of the global investment community.
 So let us dive right into what we see as one of the most effective solutions for investors to protect themselves against fraud risk factors.

-What is a Fidelity Bond?
+What is a Fidelity Bond

 Also known as crime insurance coverage or fidelity insurance bond or financial institution bond, a Fidelity Bond is a type of insurance that protects an entity from fraud risk including fraud committed by its own employees.
 For many companies including financial institutions, various regulators around the world require such commercial insurance to be purchased.
 However, what regulators as well as the buyers of this type of commercial insurance overlook most of the time is the fact that the Fidelity Bond can be reworded so that (a) clients, aside from the insured entity itself, are also protected; and (b) coverage responds to relevant loss scenarios specific to the buyer and resulting from fraud risk factors, as opposed to only the scenarios covered by the original wording of the Fidelity Bond.